Euan Kyle: Mixed doubles

 Kyle played in his first Scottish Mixed Doubles Curling Championship in 2017 with partner Naomi Brown.
 There, the pair finished 3–2 through the round robin, qualifying for a tiebreaker.
 They then won two straight sudden death games to reach the semifinals where they were eliminated by Rachel Hannen and Bobby Lammie, earning the bronze medal.
 Kyle did not return to the championship until 2022 where he teamed up with Gina Aitken.
 After a 4–1 round robin record, the team lost in the quarterfinals to Hailey Duff and Hammy McMillan Jr..
 He also had quarterfinal finishes in both 2023 and 2024 with partners Beth Farmer and Fay Henderson respectively.

 Personal life

 Kyle attended Stranraer Academy.
-He is currently the Woodhead of Mailer Farm.
+He currently works at the Woodhead of Mailer Farm.